Article

 Yes, it's prorated based on the number of months an employee has been with your company.

-The law stipulates that it must be paid on or before December 24th.
+You should send the payment in early-to-mid December.
+(The law stipulates that it must be paid on or before December 24th.)

-Of course, you can give bonuses at other times during the year unrelated to the 13th month bonus.
+Of course, you can give bonuses at other times during the year unrelated to the 13th month.

 At TeamUp we help accountants and bookkeepers hire directly.